catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 This is an example of conditional visibility that can be set up in many form builders and is frequently used in forms all over the internet.

-#### Radio button reveals sub-form
+### Radio button reveals sub-form

 Using radio buttons for progressive disclosure (like the Switchable Group in ILIAS) gets quite a positive verdict in Luke Wroblewski's user testing:

+#### Advantages

-* They "can maintain the context of a person’s initial selection while introducing the required selection-dependent inputs where they are most relevant". [^web-form-design_318]
+* They "can maintain the context of a person’s initial selection while introducing the required selection-dependent inputs where they are most relevant". [^web-form-design_290]
-* They "achieved near-perfect satisfaction ratings". [^web-form-design_318]
+* They "achieved near-perfect satisfaction ratings". [^web-form-design_290]
-* A "small number of selection-dependent inputs and animated transitions when people change their initial selections [...] help make this method work." [^web-form-design_320]
+* A "small number of selection-dependent inputs and animated transitions when people change their initial selections [...] help make this method work." [^web-form-design_292]

+#### Disadvantages

+* "If the number of selection-dependent inputs is substantial, this method breaks down quickly. [...] page jumping and the movement of the initial set of options [...] makes for a disorientating interaction" [^web-form-design_292]

-#### Dropdown reveals sub-form
+### Dropdown reveals sub-form

 Conditional visibility could potentially also be triggered by other field types e.g. a dropdown.